Normalized Wolfe-Powell-type local minimax method for finding multiple unstable solutions of nonlinear elliptic PDEs: Numerical examples

 where $\mathbf{1}_.(\mathbf{x})$ is the indicator function and $\Omega_1$, $\Omega_2$ are two selected disjoint subdomains of $\Omega$ to control the convexity of $v_0$.
 A numerical solution is reached at $w_k=p(v_k)$ by the NWP-LMM algorithm when $\|g_k\|_a=\|\nabla E(w_k)\|_a\leq 10^{-5}$ and $\max_{\mathbf{x}\in\Omega}|\Delta w_k(\mathbf{x})-a(\mathbf{x})w_k(\mathbf{x})+f(\mathbf{x},w_k(\mathbf{x}))|\leq 5\times 10^{-5}$.
 Particularly, it is necessary to explain more about how to numerically compute the gradient of the energy functional and a peak selection in numerical experiments.
 According to the definition of the gradient $g_k=\nabla E(w_k)$ of $E$ at $w_k\in H$ in \eqref{eq:grad-def} and the definition of the inner product $(\cdot,\cdot)_a$ in \eqref{eq:a-nrmipd}, the gradient $g_k$ can be expressed as $g_k=w_k-\phi_k$ with $\phi_k$ determined by the linear elliptic BVP

 which can be solved efficiently by a standard numerical method, such as the finite element method (FEM) or the finite difference method.
 In our numerical code, {\ttfamily assempde}, a FEM-based subroutine provided by the MATLAB PDE Toolbox, is implemented to accomplish this task.
 The square domain in Cases~1-2 and the dumbbell-shaped domain in Case~3 are, respectively, discretized with 32768 and 15552 triangular elements.
-In addition, the computation of a peak selection $p(v_k)$ of $E$ at $v_k\in S_H$ w.r.t. a given $(n-1)$-dimensional closed subspace $L$ ($n\geq1$) is equivalent to solving an unconstrained optimization problem in $n$-dimensional Euclidean space.
+In addition, the computation of a peak selection $p(v_k)$ of $E$ at $v_k\in S_H$ w.r.t. a given $(n-1)$-dimensional closed subspace $L$ ($n\geq1$) is an optimization problem in the $n$-dimensional half subspace $[L,v_k]$.
 To do this, a MATLAB subroutine {\tt fminunc} with the termination tolerance on the first-order optimality ${\tt Tol}=10^{-8}$ is called in our numerical code.

 Further, for the convenience of numerical comparisons, we introduce the following notations for three different algorithms: \begin{itemize} \item[$\bullet$] {\tt SD-Armijo}: the traditional LMM algorithm by utilizing the steepest descent direction $d_k=-g_k$ and the normalized Armijo-type step-size search rule \cite{LZ2002SISC,XYZ2012SISC}.
 At each iterative step of this algorithm, the step-size $\alpha_k$ is chosen as